- Department Information

 Selected topics in acoustic and physiological phonetics, speech perception and psychoacoustics with laboratory application in the analysis of normal and disordered speech and voice patterns.
 Prerequisites: SPPA 4867; and graduate standing.

 |6020||Vocal Pathology and Rehabilitation (4)

 Assessment procedures for differentiating various organic and non-organic laryngeal dysfunctions in adults and children and selection and application of appropriate treatment methods.
-Prerequisites: SPPA 4867; and graduate standing.
+Prerequisites: SPPA 4862 and 4867; and graduate standing.

 |6030||Clinical Organization and Management (2)

 Course description: Principles and procedures underlying patient enrollment, family counseling, and utilizing allied professions for adults and children in clinic and school settings.
 Organizing and administering speech and language programs following State and Federal regulations.
 Prerequisites: graduate standing and consent of instructor.

 |6040||Advanced Seminar in Speech, Language and Communication Disorders (2)

 Selected topics in speech, language and hearing.
 Topics include autism, bilingualism, child language disorders, deafness, fluency, evaluation and management of hearing loss, acquired speech and language disorders.
 Prerequisite: Graduate standing.
 May be repeated two times for credit when content changes for a maximum of 6 units.